Library Documentation

 Control-Flow

-Used by repeat to determine whether to continue running or stop with a value.
+Used by loop to determine whether to continue running or stop with a value.

 }